UBCMint/pybullet-RL-walking-model/README.md

 E TO GO FORWARDS
 D TO GO BACKWARDS

+BOX IS NOW SPAWNED RANDOMLY WITH EACH COLLISION
-K TO SPAWN BOX ON THE RIGHT
+~~K TO SPAWN BOX ON THE RIGHT
 H TO SPAWN BOX ON THE LEFT
 U TO SPAWN BOX IN THE FRONT
-J TO SPAWN BOX IN THE BACK
+J TO SPAWN BOX IN THE BACK~~
 **Note:** The simulation is not sensitive enough to detect keystrokes for the box spawn if the key is pressed very briefly, try to press the key for half a second to make sure the box spawns.

 # Code Documentation (For the basic.py file)